roshanzameer/TwitterSentimentAnalysis/README.md

-# realtime_twitter_sentiment_analysis
+# Real-time Twitter Sentiment Analysis and Storage

-Analyse the sentiments of tweets in Real-time stream through Kafka
+Analyse the sentiments of tweets in Real-time stream through Kafka and store the processed tweets to database

 Overview: